 550 People Across Europe Will Die Today From a Preventable Lung Disease

-Outline: Lung disease is the second biggest killer in Europe and is rapidly becoming the third biggest cause of death worldwide.
+Synopsis: Lung disease is the second biggest killer in Europe and is rapidly becoming the third biggest cause of death worldwide.
+On World Spirometry Day, Doctors Urge Regular "MOT Tests for the Lungs".

 Main DigestOn World Spirometry Day, Doctors Urge Regular "MOT Tests for the Lungs".